 How To Maximize Effectiveness Of Your Learning

-Below you can find my list of the most important rules affecting your language learning progress.
-Obviously, it’s far from being complete.
+Below you can find my list of the essential rules affecting your language learning progress.
+It’s far from being complete.

 If you only concentrate on reading and listening, you won’t get far.
-Your brain is terrible at memorizing things which you encounter occasionally.
+Your brain is terrible at memorizing things that you encounter occasionally.

 2) Storage – is the retention of encoded information in the short-term or long-term memory

-3) Recall – is retrieval of stored information from memory
+3) Recall – is the retrieval of stored information from memory

 Let’s try to prove it quickly.